stevenliuxd/AWS_EC2_Excercise/README.md

 ## Backend Requirements

 * [Python 3](https://www.python.org/downloads/) on your host machine
-* Clone this repo locally, then open the folder with VSCode or any other IDE of your choice
+* Clone/download this repo locally, then open the folder with VSCode (or any other IDE of your choice).
+* Alternatively, you can run the application using Powershell (windows) or bash (in the Linux distro of your choice).

 ## Setup Virtual Environment